arkabagchi1993/GROMACS_Files/README.md

  	gmx pdb2gmx -f LIG.pdb -o LIG.gro -ignh

 This will generate three files, LIG.gro, posre.itp and topol.top.
 Now rename the posre.itp as "posre_LIG.itp" and topol.top as "LIG.top"
-Now edit the LIG.top file as described below:
+# Edit the LIG.top file as described below: #
 Remove from the top of the file,

  	; Include forcefield parameters